- GDP (PPP):

 - FDI Inflow:

-Guinea–Bissau’s economic freedom score is 53.3, making its economy the 148th freest in the 2020 Index.
-Its overall score has decreased by 0.7 point due to a drop in the fiscal health score.
-Guinea–Bissau is ranked 32nd among 47 countries in the Sub-Saharan Africa region, and its overall score is slightly below the regional average and well below the world average.
+Guinea–Bissau’s economic freedom score is 54.9, making its economy the 139th freest in the 2021 Index.
+Its overall score has increased by 1.6 points, primarily because of an improvement in trade freedom.
+Guinea–Bissau is ranked 29th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.

 Conflict has wracked Guinea–Bissau almost continuously since independence from Portugal in 1974.
-José Mário Vaz was elected president in 2014.
-In 2015, he sparked a political crisis by firing the first of a series of prime ministers.
-In 2019, the ruling party won a plurality of seats in parliament in delayed legislative elections, although it had to enter a coalition with other parties to achieve a working majority.
+A contested presidential election in late 2019 plunged the country into crisis.
+Two competing governments were formed, and after months of unrest during which a number of former senior ruling party officials temporarily fled the country and the military briefly took control of some government buildings, Umaro Sissoco Embaló, a former prime minister and general, was confirmed as the sole president.
 Guinea–Bissau is highly dependent on subsistence agriculture, the export of cashew nuts, and foreign assistance, which normally accounts for approximately 80 percent of its budget.
 The incomes of approximately two-thirds of the population are below the extreme-poverty line.

-Due to a weak and painfully slow legal system, protection of property rights is generally weak, and enforcement of contracts is not easy.
+Because the legal system is weak and painfully slow, protection of property rights is generally poor, and enforcement of contracts can be difficult.
 The judiciary has little independence and is barely operational.
-Judges are poorly trained, inadequately and irregularly paid, and subject to corruption.
-Guinea–Bissau’s status as a transit hub for cocaine trafficking from South America to Europe exacerbates its endemic corruption.
+Judges are poorly trained and inadequately and irregularly paid.
+Corruption is pervasive, including among senior government figures.
+Many officials are suspected of facilitating the country’s status as a transit hub for cocaine trafficking from South America to Europe.

-The top personal income tax rate is 20 percent, and the top corporate tax rate is 25 percent.
-The sales tax on certain commodities is 10 percent.
+The top individual income tax rate is 20 percent, and the top corporate tax rate is 25 percent.
 The overall tax burden equals 10.3 percent of total domestic income.
-Government spending has amounted to 21.1 percent of the country’s output (GDP) over the past three years, and budget deficits have averaged 4.1 percent of GDP.
-Public debt is equivalent to 56.1 percent of GDP.
+Government spending has amounted to 19.4 percent of total output (GDP) over the past three years, and budget deficits have averaged 3.7 percent of GDP.
+Public debt is equivalent to 65.0 percent of GDP.